Tuwaiq-Data-Science-Bootcamp-V3/Bootcamp-Project-2-Data-Analysis/ReadMe.md

 The real estate dataset for the first quarter of 2022 in Riyadh provides valuable insights into the market trends and sales distribution.

-- The sales distribution over the first quarter shows variations among different months, with March having the highest number of real estate sales.
+- The sales distribution over the first quarter shows variations among different months, with January having the highest number of real estate sales.

 - The majority of land areas in the dataset fall under the category of 'less than 300m', followed by 'between 300m & 600m', and 'above 600m'.